 from the Host University

-Upon completion of an the EuroScholars program, the student's host university will issue an official transcript with all coursework taken abroad.
+Upon completion of the EuroScholars program, the student's host university will issue an official transcript with all coursework taken abroad.
 ISA's Academic Records Department will process and forward the official transcript to the appropriate office at the student's home university, and a photocopy will be sent to the student's permanent home address for their records.
 Additionally, ISA will provide a cover letter to accompany the transcript with important academic information, including: the host university's grading system and recommended U.S. letter grade equivalencies, translated course titles, and credit conversion recommendations.

 Tuition at the Host University